-We know that a good system of government is inevitable for the functioning of any society.
-When it comes to the administration of a vast empire like the Mauryan Empire, the need for a good system of government is all the more great.
+Mauryan System of Government Administration Bureaucracy: We know that a good system of government is inevitable for the functioning of any society.
+When it comes to the administration of a vast empire like the Mauryan Empire, the need for a good system of government is all the greater.
 The most valuable source regarding Mauryan government is indeed the Arthasastra of Kautilya according to which,

 The Mauryans are credited with establishing the first great empire of India.
 Founded in 311 BC by the great emperor Chandragupta Maurya, the empire lasted from 321 to 185 BC.
 Pataliputra was its capital.
 Our country in this period witnessed tremendous developments in almost all areas of human life.

-The government during Mauryan Empire was a highly centralized and hierarchical one having a a large staff, which regulated tax collection, trade and commerce, industrial arts, mining, vital statistics, welfare of foreigners, maintenance of public places including markets and temples.
+The government during Mauryan Empire was a highly centralized and hierarchical one having a large staff, which regulated tax collection, trade, and commerce, industrial arts, mining, vital statistics, the welfare of foreigners, maintenance of public places including markets and temples.
 A large standing army was maintained.

 Kumara or the royal prince was the head of the provincial administration.
-He was assisted by Mahamatyas and council of ministers. pradeshikas or Sthanikas were in charge of the districts.
+He was assisted by Mahamatyas and council of ministers.
+Pradesh Vikas or Sthanikas was in charge of the districts.
 Villages were governed by a host of centrally appointed local officials, who were called Gramanis.

 Every board had five members.
-Tax was the principal revenue of the government.
+The tax was the principal revenue of the government.
 The government, it is said, had spies to prevent any uprisings or revolts.
-These spies or agents not only checked the possibility of revolts and rebellions, but also monitored the rule of superintends and the general consensus of the people.
+These spies or agents not only checked the possibility of revolts and rebellions but also monitored the rule of superintends and the general consensus of the people.